 Finland employs a self-regulation framework which is based on the national guidelines, first published in 1994, on the identification and investigation of responsible conduct of research (RCR) violations.
 In addition to the internal regulations within the scientific community, its starting point is the openness and transparency of science as well as the mutual trust between researchers and research organisations.
 The model of self-regulation works well in democracies akin to Finland.

-In Finland, the defining of responsible conduct of research and investigating cases are based on Responsible conduct of research and procedures for handling allegations of misconduct in Finland or the RCR guidelines by the Finnish National Board on Research Integrity TENK.
+In Finland, the defining of research integrity and investigating cases of alleged violations of research integrity are based on The Finnish code of conduct for research integrity and procedures for handling alleged violations of research integrity in Finland 2023 guidelines (RI guidelines) by the Finnish National Board on Research Integrity TENK.
 The guidelines were drafted in cooperation with the scientific community.
-Finland has over 20 years’ experience in the application and functionality of the guidelines, and they were last updated in 2012.
+Finland has over 20 years’ experience in the application and functionality of the guidelines, and they were last updated in 2023.

 The effectiveness of these guidelines is based on a voluntary commitment to adhere to them by all universities, universities of applied sciences and other research organisations in the sphere of public funding as well as the most important financers.